jacobfholland/medusa/README.md

 4. **Configure the Application**

     You can create a `.env` file anywhere in the project directory.
-Or you can rename `.env-example` in the project directory to just `.env`.
+Or you can rename `env-example` in the project directory to just `.env`.
 Fill out your environment variables accordingly.
+Be sure to double check the entire file is named just `.env`, including the dot.

 5. **Run the Application**